GustavoSMelo/OpenMusicJS/README.md

 # :hammer: This project be in process

-## but if you want run this project, do this:
+## but if you want run this project, to do this:

 ### :file_folder: Backend: